kolemannix/arraymap-js/README.md

 I use a `Map`, but then I can't access elements by index or `push` something to the end, so most often I'm just using `Array`, which of course does not know that my elements all have unique IDs.

 Enter `ArrayMap`, which does both.
-In addition to the usual suspects of `set`, `get`, `push`, `map`, and `filter`, it provides some additional operations such as `collect`, `groupBy`, `sortByKey`, et. al.
+In addition to the usual suspects of `put`, `get`, `push`, `map`, and `filter`, it provides some additional operations such as `collect`, `groupBy`, `sortByKey`, and more.

-I find this to be a highly *convenient* solution that makes state management much easier when building my applications
+I find this to be a highly convenient solution that makes state management much easier when building my applications.

 # Performance

-It should be noted that, since the use-case here is frontend applications, the optimal use case for `ArrayMap` is probably when you have less than ~10,000 elements.
-Any more than that and you'll want to be careful with certain operations that copy and iterate liberally.
-Don't use it to build your JS games... actually don't use JS to build games.
+ArrayMap does its best to be efficient, but it is primarily about convenience and correctness, not performance.
+Since ArrayMap has to maintain additional information about the position of each key within the primary array, some of the operations are a bit more expensive, notably 'remove'.
+  However, it should be more than fast enough for any reasonable frontend use-case.
+Don't build a game-engine on top of it.

-Estimated Time complexity and space complexity properties can be found on each method.
+TODO: Estimated Time complexity and space complexity properties can be found on each method.

 # The Basics